Why Do We Sigh?

 Lastly, the experimenters presented the participants with one of two puzzles: one solvable but difficult, the other impossible (but seemingly simple).
 They were instructed to work as long as they'd like and to give up at any point if desired.
 Sighs were counted by observers.

 And sigh they did—77% of puzzlers sighed, with an average of four sighs per person.
 Most occurred during breaks between unsuccessful attempts.
 When asked how they felt, the vast majority of participants expressed frustration—interestingly, most denied ever sighing at all, even when told that they were observed doing so.

 So what is a sigh?
 According to this study, it's an expression of resignation and frustration.
 But depending on who's sighing—and in what context—it can be perceived differently by others.

-Of course, the bigger question is: why do we do it at all?
-A study by Vlemincx and colleagues at University of Leuven suggests that, indeed, sighing acts as a physical—and mental—reset.
+Of course, the bigger question is why we do it at all.
+A study by Vlemincx and colleagues at the University of Leuven suggests that, indeed, sighing acts as a physical—and mental—reset.

 By studying breathing patterns of participants for 20 minutes while sitting quietly, the authors found that during the time preceding a sigh, breathing begins to vary, changing in speed or shallowness.